ScaCap/chai-redux/README.md

 #### Arguments:

 1. reducer (Function, Object):
- 1.1 Function: A reducing function that returns the next state tree, given the current state tree and an action to handle 1.2 Object: An object whose values correspond to different reducing functions that need to be combined into one.
+ 1.1 Function: A reducing function that returns the next state tree, given the current state tree and an action to handle.
+ 1.2 Object: An object whose values correspond to different reducing functions that need to be combined into one.
 2. middlewares ([Function]) : Optional functions that conform to the Redux middleware API.
 3. initialState (Object): initial state of store